HCL-TECH-SOFTWARE/connections-automation/README.md

 kubernetes_version
 ```

-This set of automation will install by default 1.27.0 and should be always able to install the Kubernetes versions supported by Component Pack.
+This set of automation should be always able to install the Kubernetes versions supported by Component Pack.

 To install Kubernetes, execute: